arimaulanahardan/Validations_Filter/README.md

 - **components/Path.tsx**: Navigation button to navigate to another component.
 - **index.tsx**: Main entry point for the `SearchFilter` component.

-### Installation

-1. Clone this repository.
-2. go to direcrory `cd search_filter`
-3. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
-5. Open your browser and navigate to the specified URL to see the components in action.

 ### Usage

 - **SearchFilter**: Allows users to select a country from a dropdown list and search for specific countries.